How a hand of Stacked works

 Showdown: Alice turns over K♣ Q♣ — three kings, queen kicker.
 Bob turns over K♦ J♦ — three kings, jack kicker.
 Alice wins the pot.

 None of that hand was on-chain.
-The backend was running it in real time.
+The live game runs on Stacked's servers in real time.
 No wallet prompts, no transactions, no gas — for any of the three players.

 Settlement

-• Alice's stack goes up by the pot, minus the rake.
+- Alice's stack goes up by the pot, minus the platform fee.

-• Rake is taken from the pot.
-25% of the rake credits to Alice's Host balance; 75% goes to the platform.
-(See How rake works for the math.)
+- The platform fee is taken from the pot.
+As the Host, Alice earns 25% of the fee, credited to her Host balance.
+(See How fees work for the math.)

-The transaction confirms on Base in around a second.
+Settlement confirms on Base in under 5 seconds and runs in the background.
 By the time the next hand is being dealt, everyone's on-chain seat balance matches what they see at the table.
-Stacked covers the gas for the settlement; nobody at the table pays anything for it.
+Stacked covers the gas for settlement; nobody at the table pays anything for it.

-If anyone wants to audit the result, the settlement transaction is visible on Basescan from the table's contract activity.
+If anyone wants to audit the result, the settlement is visible on Basescan — a public website where anyone can read the table's contract activity.

 Leaving

 A few hands later, Bob decides he's done.
 He clicks leave between hands.
-The contract grants him withdrawal permission.
 Bob clicks withdraw, signs the transaction from his wallet, and his current stack moves from the contract back to his wallet as USDC.
 He pays the Base gas on this — typically under a cent.

 Carol keeps playing.
-Alice keeps hosting, with her Host rake balance growing as hands settle.
+Alice keeps hosting, with her Host fee balance growing as hands settle.
 When she's ready, she'll withdraw it the same way Bob withdrew his stack.

 What you saw